 - A. Installer Qualifications: Engage an experienced installer who has completed landscaping work similar in material, design, and extent to that indicated for this Project and with a record of successful landscape establishment. - B. Installer's Field Supervision: Require installer to maintain an experienced full-time supervisor on the Project Site during times landscaping is in progress.
 Supervisor shall not be changed, except with consent of the Owner.
 Supervisor shall represent contractor in contractor's absence, and all direction given to supervisor shall be as binding as if given to Contractor. - C. Nursery Stock Standards: Provide quality, size, genus, species, and variety of trees indicated, complying with applicable requirements of ANSI Z60.1 "American Standard for Nursery Stock". - 1.
-Selection of plant material will be made by Landscape Architect (at Landscape Architect's discretion), who will tag plants at their place of growth before they are prepared for transplanting. - D. Measurements: Measure trees according to ANSI Z60.1 with branches and trunks or canes in their normal position.
-Do not prune to obtain required sizes.
-Take caliper measurements 6 inches above ground for trees up to 4 -inch caliper size, and 12 inches above ground for larger sizes.
-Measure main body of tree for height and spread; do not measure branches or roots tip to tip. - E. Applicable Laws: Meet requirements of applicable laws, codes, and regulations required by authorities having jurisdiction over Work. - F. Verification of Dimensions and Quantities: All scaled dimensions are approximate.
+Selection of plant material will be made by Landscape Architect (at Landscape Architect's discretion), who will tag plants at their place of growth before they are prepared for transplanting. - D. Applicable Laws: Meet requirements of applicable laws, codes, and regulations required by authorities having jurisdiction over Work. - E. Verification of Dimensions and Quantities: All scaled dimensions are approximate.
 Before proceeding with any work, carefully check and verify all dimensions and quantities.
 Immediately inform Owner of all discrepancies between drawings, specifications, and actual conditions.
-Do not work in any area where there is a discrepancy until approval to proceed has been received from Owner.
+Do not work in any area where there is a discrepancy until approval to proceed has been received from Owner. - F. Forest Certification: Except for mulch and similar recycled wood-based materials and products, provide wood products obtained from forests certified by an FSC-accredited certification body to comply with FSC STD-01-001, "FSC Principles and Criteria for Forest Stewardship."

-- G. Forest Certification: Except for mulch and similar recycled wood-based materials and products, provide wood products obtained from forests certified by an FSC-accredited certification body to comply with FSC STD-01-001, "FSC Principles and Criteria for Forest Stewardship." - H. Reuse of Nursery Boxes: Containers for plant materials must be reused by plant materials supplier or source for new plantings of similar type provided for the Work.
+G. Reuse of Nursery Boxes: Containers for plant materials must be reused by plant materials supplier or source for new plantings of similar type provided for the Work.
 Recycling plant containers by remanufacturing (or similar processes) for other uses or landfill (or similar type) disposal is not acceptable.